amandasystems/incremental-parikh-images/Report.md

 - TODO there is nothing said here about $\PostTransitionVec$

 We assume that we have an instance of the predicate $\PredicateInstance$, along with some arbitrary other clauses $\SomeClause$.
-For our decision procedure to be sound would mean to preserve satisfiability.
+For our calculus to be sound would mean to preserve satisfiability.
 Any valuation that satisfies a formula before evaluating a rule would also be a valuation of the result of applying the rule.